prebid/prebid.github.io/dev-docs/modules/userId.md

 ### LiveIntent ID

 LiveIntent offers audience resolution by leveraging our next-generation identity solutions.
 The LiveIntent identity graph is built around a people-based set of data that is authenticated daily through active engagements with email newsletters and media across the web.
-The LiveIntent ID is a user identifier tied to an active, anonymized email hash in our graph and functions in cookie-challenged environments and browsers.
+The LiveIntent ID is a user identifier tied to an active, encrypted email in our graph and functions in cookie-challenged environments and browsers.

 Add LiveIntent ID to your Prebid.js package with: